Amherst

 Museum advice should not publish tour, ticket, exhibit, or seasonal details without rechecking official pages.

-Amherst is the college-town lane.
+Amherst is the college-town trip.
 Springfield adds city museums, basketball, and a stronger rail/bus arrival point.
-Worcester adds Central Massachusetts campus-city logic.
+Worcester adds the campus-city feel of Central Massachusetts.
 The Berkshires add arts, mountains, and slower overnight pacing.

 The guide should keep Amherst focused enough to be useful while linking naturally to the wider Massachusetts route network.